Circumcision for Children

 The healthcare provider will give your baby a local anesthetic.

-The healthcare provider then cleans the penis with an antiseptic.
+The provider then cleans the penis with an antiseptic.

-The healthcare provider will gently loosen the foreskin from around the head of the
+The provider will gently loosen the foreskin from around the head of the penis, making

-The healthcare provider may use one of the common methods to remove the foreskin.
+The provider may use 1 of the common methods to remove the foreskin.
+These methods

-The healthcare provider may attach a clamp over the head of the penis.
-Or the provider
+The provider may attach a clamp over the head of the penis.
+Or the provider may place

-may place a plastic ring over the head of the penis.
-This makes it easier to cut the
+a plastic ring over the head of the penis.
+This makes it easier to cut the foreskin.

-The healthcare provider will use surgical tools to remove the foreskin.
-This exposes
+The provider will use surgical tools to remove the foreskin.
+This exposes the end

-The healthcare provider may place some petroleum jelly or ointment on the head of
+The provider may place some petroleum jelly or ointment on the head of the penis and

 What happens after circumcision for a child?

-After the circumcision, you will need to care for your baby’s penis until it heals.
+After the circumcision, you'll need to care for your baby’s penis until it heals.

 This includes cleaning the area with plain water at least once a day.
-You will also
+You'll also

 need to clean it if the area is dirty after a bowel movement.
 Then let the area dry,